New Synagogue (Ostrów Wielkopolski)

-Currently, this is the only preserved metropolitan synagogue.
-It is built in the once very popular Moorish Revival style.
-It is the most precious monument of religious architecture in Ostrów Wielkopolski.
-Long neglected, the synagogue has been fully restored in 2010.
-See the municipal website for updates:
+Used as a synagogue until World War II when the building's interior was desecrated by Nazis in September 1939, the former synagogue building was used for profane purposes during and after the war, fully restored by the local community, and repurposed as an education institution since 2013.
+It is the only preserved synagogue in Ostrów Wielkopolski and it is the most precious monument of religious architecture in the town.

 Jewish community in Ostrów

 In the early eighteenth century with the initiative of Jan Jerzy Przebendowski the first large group of Jewish craftsmen from Germany arrived in Ostrów.
 Ostrów's Jewish community was founded in 1724 and was a subject to the Jewish community in Kalisz.
 In the mid-nineteenth century the Jewish community had grown rapidly with the support of successive owners of the town.
 It numbered more than 1,600 people, represented approximately 25% of the total population of 7,000.
 Unfortunately, the Jews did not assimilate themselves with the rest of the city's population and their German roots contributed to slightly better relations with Germans.
 After World War I and after Poland regained independence, much of the community emigrated to Germany.
 At the outbreak of World War II, there were only 66 Jews left in Ostrów.

 The Jews were schooled in the local cheder.
 They could continue their education at the local Królewskie Gimnazjum Męskie, high school for boys or Miejska Wyższa Szkola Żeńska, high school for girls.
 For some time, it was possible to study Hebrew openly.
 Ostrów's rabbis, included Israel Meir Freimann, Elias Plessner and Leopold Neuhaus, outstanding representatives of their community.
 After World War I, the rabbinical ministry was delivered by a rabbi of the nearby town of Kępno.

 The Jewish quarter was located on the west side of the city's square, in the area of the town's cattle market.
 The two consecutive synagogues and ancillary facilities (cheder, mikveh, and beysoylem [cemetery] I and II) were built within the vicinity.
 Now, only the synagogue remains from the entire Jewish quarter.
 During World War II or later all traces of the material presence of Jews were wiped out, the final element of the group of synagogue buildings was demolished in the 1990s.

-For more on Jewish cemeteries read: